 - Write a conveyor belt problem and make it interesting.

-- An eight year old boy (26 kg) sits on a wheeled office chair (16 kg) holding a fire extinguisher (18 kg empty).
+- A ten year old boy (26 kg) sits on a wheeled office chair (16 kg) holding a fire extinguisher (18 kg when empty).
 He points the discharge horn to the right and ejects 9 kg of carbon dioxide at 20 m/s.
 What is his speed and direction after the fire extinguisher is emptied (assuming friction is negligible)?